home-assistant/home-assistant.io/source/_components/alert.markdown

 ### {% linkable_title Complex Alert Criteria %}

-By design, the `alert` component only handles very simple criteria for firing.
+By design, the `alert` integration only handles very simple criteria for firing.
 That is, it only checks if a single entity's state is equal to a value.
 At some point, it may be desirable to have an alert with a more complex criteria.
 Possibly, when a battery percentage falls below a threshold.
 Maybe you want to